evgenylyozin/strap-package-template/README.md

 ## Installation

-How to install your package
+How to install the package

 ## Usage